7Cedars/loyal-customer-engagement-v2/README.md

 ## About
 The Loyal protocol provides a modular, composable and gas efficient framework for blockchain based customer engagement programs.

-It uses a bespoke implementation of ERC-4337 Account Abstraction to abstract away any blockchain interaction from customers, while greatly simplifying setting up a paying account for vendors.
+- It uses a bespoke implementation of ERC-4337 Account Abstraction to abstract away any blockchain interaction from customers, while greatly simplifying setting up a paying account for vendors.
+- It uses an ERC-20 token as loyalty points, allowing loyalty programs to access a global pool of loyalty gift contracts.
+Meanwhile, it retains exclusivity by linking points and gift vouchers to their parent loyalty program.

 ### The problem
 The use of blockchains for points based customer programs has been explored extensively.
 Blockchains potentially allow for  <!-- Here add some refs -->